yeal911/Quanta/docs/User Manual.md

 1. Click **Start** to begin recording — the panel shows elapsed time
 2. Click **Pause** to pause, click **Resume** to continue
 3. Click **Stop** to end — the file saves automatically to the configured output directory
-4. **Right-click any chip** (Source, Format, Bitrate, Channels) to change that parameter at any time, even during recording
+4. **Right-click any parameter** (Source, Format, Bitrate, Channels) to change that parameter at any time, even during recording

 ### Output Files